BOH BHSc (Hons II) GradDipHealthMedSc GradCertPubEnviroSustHealth

 Dental hygiene originated in the United States, and is very strongly established there, with nearly 100,000 dental hygienists providing care to Americans.
 We have one Australian university on the Gold Coast in Queensland, and a technical college in Adelaide, South Australia, that still train dental hygienists.

-Not necessarily.
-I work in close collaboration with dentists and specialists, and prefer it that way, but make most of the decisions concerning my patient care myself.
+No. I work in close collaboration with dentists and specialists, and prefer it that way, but make most of the decisions concerning my patient care myself.
 When I was training, and for a short time afterwards, there was a requirement for oral health therapists to not work independently and to be in a 'structured professional relationship' with a dentist.
 This was lifted in 2020.

 Nonetheless, I think it's important to work in harmony with my colleagues; to discuss complex issues and interesting cases with them, to do training with them, and to identify areas for quality improvement.
 When I find disease that I am not qualified to treat, or if I am not sure, I am sure to refer and handover to dentists and specialists as required.